Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Will you occupy the home during showings?

-• Do you need a leaseback after closing?
+• Do you need a seller leaseback after closing?

-• Can documents be signed remotely or with a mobile notary if needed?
+• Can documents be signed remotely or through a mobile notary?

-If you are thinking about relocating in the next 2 to 18 months, a pre-listing appointment can help you prepare before the timeline becomes urgent.
+If you are considering relocating within the next 2 to 18 months, a Pre-Listing Appointment can help you prepare before the timeline becomes urgent.

 Prepare the Home Before You Move